alexhkurz/introduction-to-smart-contracts/lectures/lecture04/lecture04_notes.md

 This table outlines the major blockchain approaches to consensus.
 There is a slight divergence from researcher terminology in that it dissects "proof of work and stake" sybil resistance mechanisms into "stochastic" and "prestige" approaches.
 We differentiate between these approaches to allow for a better understanding of the strengths and weaknesses of these approaches as well as preparing ourselves for future research in hybrid classical and quantum information theory as it applies to blockchain.
 <div align="center"><img src="./Consensus.png"></img></div></em></caption>

 The above diagram describes the core aspects of consensus and how it relates to the current cryptocurrency ecosystem.
-It does not cover the aspect of partial, asynchronous, and synchronous models in consensus.
-For a detailed discussion of this important aspect, [see: Decentralized Thoughts Synchronous Models](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
-Instead, we focus on the three key aspects: the *Consensus Model*, *Sybil Resistance*, and *Finality*.
+These topics do not represent a comprehensive organizational list for consensus.
+Another significant area that can be covered is the aspect of partial, asynchronous, and synchronous models in consensus.
+For more detailed information on this [see: Decentralized Thoughts Synchronous Models](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
+Instead, we focus on these three key aspects: the *Consensus Model*, *Sybil Resistance*, and *Finality*.

+###  Consensus Models

+Consensus models

+###  Sybil Resistance

+The next core aspect of consensus is the sybil resistance mechanism.

+###  Finality

+The

 ##  Smart Contracts and Blockchain